 Fiona’s insurance offerings are limited to just auto and life, so it’s not the one-stop-shop Policygenius is.
 However, Fiona is easier to use than Policygenius and sometimes offers lower rates.
 It just depends on where you’re located and what kind of policy you’re looking for.

 Fiona is at least worth using if you need new life or auto insurance coverage, but remember that you aren’t likely to have many options.

-If you’ve never thought much about life insurance, or have been scared off by the frustrating experience of buying it, then Policygenius can help you sort through what policy — if any — you need.
+If you’ve never thought much about life, home, renters insurance, or have been scared off by the frustrating experience of buying these, then Policygenius can help you sort through what policy — if any — you need.